Kelly criterion: Stock investments

 The second-order Taylor polynomial can be used as a good approximation of the main criterion.
-Primarily, it is useful for stock investment, where the fraction devoted to investment is based on simple characteristics that can be easily estimated from existing historical data – expected value and variance.
+Primarily, it is useful for stock investment, where the fraction devoted to investment is based on simple characteristics that can be estimated from existing historical data – expected value and variance.
 This approximation may offer similar results as the original criterion, but in some cases the solution obtained may be infeasible.

-For single assets (stock, index fund, etc.), and a risk-free rate, it is easy to obtain the optimal fraction to invest through geometric Brownian motion.
+For single assets (stock, index fund, etc.), and a risk-free rate, it is straightforward to obtain the optimal fraction to invest through geometric Brownian motion.